 My suffering was good for me, for it taught me to pay attention to your decrees.
 Psalm 119:71 NLT

-Tweetable: Are you redeeming your periods of suffering?
+Tweetable: Are you letting your suffering produce good?

 Thanks to all our faithful followers who share our posts!
 We also invite you to follow and like us on Facebook, Pinterest, Twitter, and Instagram.
 Help us spread God's encouragement through His Love Lines.